Online Master of Science in School Counseling

 Counselors have a unique opportunity to contribute to the growth and development of young people.
 If you’re ready to help students through counseling, you can pursue an online master’s degree aligned with the American School Counselor Association (ASCA) National Model at Gwynedd Mercy University.

-Our online Master of Science School Counseling program (MS) can help you pursue certification as an Elementary and Secondary School Counselor, PreK-12 within the state of Pennsylvania.
+Our online Master's Degree in School Counseling can help you pursue certification as an Elementary and Secondary School Counselor, (PreK-12) within the state of Pennsylvania.

 The GMercyU Difference

-GMercyU’s professional curriculum emphasizes helping processes and behavioral sciences, equipping you to provide support to students in the areas of academic, career, and social/emotional development.
+GMercyU’s professional curriculum emphasizes helping processes and behavioral sciences, equipping you to provide students support with social, academic, emotional, and career development issues.

-This program also features a format that respects your career and family obligations.
-You’ll complete your coursework online using industry-leading interactive collaboration tools.
-You’ll carry out in-person field experiences with support and personal guidance from our expert faculty members.
+And you can do it in a format that respects your career and family obligations.
+You’ll complete your coursework online, taking each class in seven-week blocks, using industry-leading interactive collaboration tools.
+You’ll carry out in-person practicum experiences with support and personal guidance from our expert faculty members.
 After graduation, you’ll be prepared to take your skills to the students—and schools—that need them most.

 As a GMercyU graduate, you will be able to: